 West Virginia has been a leader in the nationwide movement for school health since 1994, when the Claude Worthington Benedum Foundation partnered with the Division of Primary Care in the West Virginia Bureau for Public Health, to fund the West Virginia School-Based Health Center Initiative.
 The SBHCs aim to improve the health of the states' children and teens, a laudable goal since West Virginia ranks toward the bottom of childhood health indicators.
-Based on Kids Count Data in 2009, the state ranked 38th (with 50th being the worst) in child well being, as measured by infant mortality rates, child death rates, teen birth rates, high school dropout rates, percentage of children living in poverty, and the percentage of teens not in school or working.
-Approximately, five percent of West Virginia's children have no health insurance.
+Based on Kids Count Data in 2013, the state ranked 37th (with 50th being the worst) in child well-being, as measured by infant mortality rates, child death rates, teen birth rates, high school dropout rates, percentage of children living in poverty, and the percentage of teens not in school or working.
 SBHCs in West Virginia fill a critical gap in healthcare services.

-As of fall 2009, there are 49 SBHC programs, representing approximately 61 school sites in 24 counties.
+As of spring 2014, there are 101 SBHC programs, representing approximately 123 school sites in 32 counties.
 About half serve primarily high school students; the others are located in middle and elementary schools.
 Of these, over half receive some funding from the WV Bureau for Public Health, Division of Primary Care to subsidize the services provided.